vanyanv/Dicee-Challenge/README.md

 - [Resource 2](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/alt) - Documentation on the use of alt text and the benefits of using it to help with accessibility.
 - [Resource 3](https://stackoverflow.com/questions/14/difference-between-math-floor-and-math-truncate) - To get a better understanding when to use math. functions.
 - [Resource 4](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) - Using setAttribute and the documentation behind it.
+- [The Markdown Guide](https://www.markdownguide.org/) important information on how to markdown.

 ## Author